J27avier/dss-vim-syntax/README.md

 ## Installation instructions for Linux:
 1. Copy the file `/syntax/dss.vim` to `~/.vim/syntax/`
 1. Copy the file `/ftdetect/dss.vim` to `~/.vim/ftdetect/`
-1. You may have to create these folders if they don't already exist
+1. You may have to create these directories if they don't already exist

 And that's it!